Gyu-Seok0/Gyu-Seok0.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: I am a researcher in the Department of Computer Science and Engineering at Pohang University of Science and Technology (POSTECH).
+subtitle: I am a Ph.D. student at the School of Information Sciences, University of Illinois Urbana-Champaign (UIUC), advised by <a href='https://www.wangdong.org/sslab/'> Prof. Dong Wang</a>.

 #<a href='https://sites.google.com/view/postechdi/home'>Pohang University of Science and Technology (POSTECH)</a> <br> 77, #Cheongam-ro, Nam-gu, Pohang-si, Gyeongsangbuk-do, the Republic of Korea #.
 Contacts.
 Moto.
 Etc.

 profile:
   align: right
-  image: Gyuseok.JPG
+  image: passport.JPG
   image_circular: false # crops the image to make it circular
   # more_info: >
   #   <p>555 your office number</p>